Hudhayfah7/quantium-starter-repo/README.md

 	2. Runs the full pytest suite
 	3. Returns exit code 0 on success or 1 on failure, so a CI server can mark the build as pass/fail.

+## 🚀 Continuous Integration (CI) Pipeline

+This project now includes a fully automated Continuous Integration (CI) pipeline powered by GitHub Actions.
+The CI workflow ensures that every update pushed to the main branch is automatically tested in a clean environment, guaranteeing code quality and stability.

+⸻

+### ✅ What the CI Pipeline Does

+Every time a commit is pushed or a pull request is opened:
+	1. A fresh Python environment is created
+	2. Project dependencies are installed
+	3. Chrome & ChromeDriver are installed
+	4. The Dash test suite is executed using Pytest
+	5. The workflow:
+	•	Passes if all tests succeed
+	•	Fails if any test fails, blocking bad code from entering main

+This creates a professional development experience similar to real-world engineering workflows.

+⸻

+### 📁 CI Workflow File

+The pipeline is defined in:
+.github/workflows/ci.yml

+### 🎯 Why CI Matters

+Implementing CI provides:
+	•	Automatic detection of issues before merging
+	•	Confidence that your Dash application works across environments
+	•	Faster development cycles
+	•	Production-level reliability

+This pipeline mirrors real industry practices and prepares the project for potential scaling or deployment.

+# 🎉 Final Outcome

+By the end of the project, I built a fully working, automated analytics and visualisation pipeline:

+✔ Clean data processing workflow
+✔ Interactive Dash dashboard
+✔ Automated UI test suite
+✔ CI/CD pipeline via GitHub Actions
+✔ Fully documented GitHub repository